techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

     > [!TIP]
     > This is the last step where the link can be easily validated in Teams chat.
 After you complete this step, you can test the URL by sending it to yourself in a Teams chat.
 The link should open on Teams desktop, web, or mobile for any user who has access to the destination app in Teams.

 1. Replace *all* `.` characters in the reference URL with `%2E`.
 You must do this across all characters in the reference URL, from beginning to end.
-If you miss this step, the reference URL might not work.
+If you skip this step, the reference URL might not work.

     The following URL is ready for programmatic use.